Content modeling

 Composition Over Inheritance

 While class inheritance reduces code duplication, over-reliance on deep inheritance chains can make a model fragile.
-A more robust approach utilizes Interfaces and Partial Classes to define cross-cutting concerns.
+A more robust approach uses interfaces and partial classes to define cross-cutting concerns.

 -